Michigan Embezzlement Lawyers

 An embezzlement conviction can result in the loss of your freedom, your reputation and your job.
 Our attorneys have been able help many people avoid these harsh consequences.

-If you’d like to speak with an experienced Michigan embezzlement attorney, call Jeffrey Buehner for a phone consultation at (248) 865-9640 or fill out our consultation form.
+If you’d like to speak with an experienced Michigan embezzlement defense attorney, call Jeffrey Buehner for a phone consultation at (248) 865-9640 or fill out our consultation form.